Lady Kilcooney described as being 'a dedicated Unionist who wanted to see Northern Ireland prosper'

-'Great lady' passes away as tributes are paid to Mary Taylor, wife of former Ulster Unionist MEP Lord Kilcooney who has sadly died at the age of 73
+'Great lady' passes away as tributes are paid to Mary Taylor, wife of former Ulster Unionist MEP Lord Kilclooney who has sadly died at the age of 73

 and live on Freeview channel 276

-Lady Kilcooney passed away at her home on Monday (September 11) and leaves behind husband John and children Jane, Jonathan, Rachel, Rowena, Alexandra and Hannah, as well as nine grandchildren.
+Lady Kilclooney passed away at her home yesterday and leaves behind husband John and children Jane, Jonathan, Rachel, Rowena, Alexandra and Hannah, as well as nine grandchildren.

 UUP leader Doug Beattie offered his condolences at the loss as he wrote on social media: "I have received the sad news that Mary Taylor, the Lady Kilclooney, has passed away today.